GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/architecture.md

 - https://cloud.google.com/architecture/landing-zones
 - https://cloud.google.com/architecture/framework
 -
+### DI 0: GCP Secure Landing Zones - Best Practices

 ### DI 1: Decide on Shared VPC or Hub-and-spoke Network Topologies
 The requirements of the landing zone involve a managed IP space and use of L7 packet inspection - which leans more towards use of Shared VPC's for each dev/stg/uat/prod environment.
 See decision references in https://cloud.google.com/architecture/landing-zones/decide-network-design

 https://cloud.google.com/architecture/best-practices-vpc-design#multi-nic

-### DI 2: Multi Organization and/or Folder Resource separation for dev/prod Environments
+### DI 2: Multi Organization and/or Folder Resource separation for dev/prod Multitenant Environments

 ### DI 3: Network Traffic Flows